Leicestershire County Council: History

-From its establishment in 1889 to 1974, the county council covered the administrative county of Leicestershire, excluding Leicester.
-In 1974, the Local Government Act reconstituted Leicestershire County Council, adding the former county borough of Leicester, and the small county of Rutland to the area.
-On 1 April 1997 these were removed from the county council area again, to become unitary authorities.
+In 1974, the Local Government Act 1972 reconstituted Leicestershire as a non-metropolitan county, adding the former county borough of Leicester, and the small county of Rutland to the area.
+The lower tier of local government was reorganised as part of the same reforms.
+Previously it had comprised numerous boroughs, urban districts and rural districts; they were reorganised into nine non-metropolitan districts, including Leicester and Rutland.
+In 1997 Leicester and Rutland were removed from the county council's area again, to become unitary authorities.